 - Take one thing at a time.
 Focus on whatever you're doing at the moment, unconcerned about the next event. - Try and see things that go wrong as part of the learning process rather than failures. - Remember how much progress has been made since the beginning - each day adds to the progress, though it may not seem much of a triumph at the time.
 (Read back through your diary to be reminded of how far you have come). - Graph important indicators of recovery, for example, distance walked, or how long it takes to get dressed. - Realise how much energy frustration uses up and put the energy into effort instead - never give up. - Find someone to talk to about difficulties and feelings.
 Share the load.
-A phone call with a friend or a visit with a Health Improvement Practitioner or Health Coach could offer up a new angle, a ray of light... - Beware of denial.
+A phone call to a Stroke Foundation Community Stroke Advisor or a friend will bring in a new angle, a ray of light... - Beware of denial.
 Denying limitations can be as dangerous as ignoring faulty brakes on a car.